Qualytics/userguide/docs/glossary.md

 ### <a name="tag"></a>__Tag__

- - users can assign Tags Datastores, Profiles (Files, Tables, Containers), Checks and Anomalies.
+ - Users can assign Tags Datastores, Profiles (Files, Tables, Containers), Checks and Anomalies.
 Add a Description and Assign a Weight #.
 The weight value directly correlates with the level of importance, where a higher weight indicates higher significance.

 ### <a name="target"></a>__Target__